 Other symptoms of the common cold include:

 Respiratory infections are a group of infections that target either your upper or lower respiratory tracts.
-The common cold and COVID-19 are two of many examples.

 Hay fever (allergic rhinitis) is an immune reaction to airborne allergens such as pollen, pet dander, or dust mites.